-- 1. an outcome (a specific and measurable description of what is desired), - 2. a time frame (over what period of time is this outcome desired), and - 3. a probability (the tolerance for failure).
+- 1. an outcome (a specific and measurable description of what is desired), - 2. a time frame (over what period of time is this outcome desired, which can be how far in the future and/or over a period of years), and - 3. a probability (the tolerance for failure).

-An example of defining a measureable objective may be to take the goal "assurance of access - minimize probability of fishery closures), and define the measureable objective as the predicted spawning biomass from the assessment is less than 20% of unfished equilibrium spawning biomass (outcome) over a ten-year period far in the future (time frame) no more than 5% of the time (probability).
+An example of defining a measureable objective may be to take the goal "assurance of access - minimize probability of fishery closures, and define the measureable objective as the predicted spawning biomass from the assessment is less than 20% of unfished equilibrium spawning biomass (outcome) over a tenyear period far in the future (time frame incorporating both components) no more than 5% of the time (probability).